-  While you can find happiness in your work if you are doing something you love and you remain focused on those around you just as much as you do on yourself.
+While you can find happiness in your work if you are doing something you love and remain focused on those around you just as much as you do yourself.

 Your daily job will never be your sole source of happiness.

-Happiness is found in those spontaneous adventures you take with your family and friends who surround you and in those hobbies and activities that you look forward to after work.
+Happiness is found in those spontaneous adventures you take with your family and friends who surround you and those hobbies and activities you look forward to after work.

 Happy people schedule some fun time into each day.

-On the weekend, set aside more time for fun activities, such as going for a bike ride with your family or heading to an apple orchard.
+On the weekend, set aside more time for fun activities, such as bike riding with your family or heading to an apple orchard.

 You can even make time for fun on your busiest days of the week.
-Have a five-minute dance party in your living room, do a finger painting with your child, or read a light book.
+For example, have a five-minute dance party in your living room, do a finger painting with your child, or read a light book.

 Try adding one daily habit to your lifestyle every week or two, and you may be surprised at just how much happier you feel only a year from now.

-True happiness is rooted in you taking charge of your life, and in relying on your inner strength rather than on outward circumstances for you to be happy.
+True happiness is rooted in taking charge of your life and relying on your inner strength rather than outward circumstances for you to be happy.

 21 Happiness Personality Traits And Habits That Happy People Have In Common

-This list is not conclusive, however, adopting some or all of the above 21 habits of happy people into your daily routine will have an impact on how you feel daily.
+This list is inconclusive; however, adopting some or all of the above 21 habits of happy people into your daily routine will impact how you feel daily.